xmrminer01102018/VegaToolsNConfigs/README.md

 RadeonProDuo_R9390XQuickGuide - How to setup xmrig-amd miner for Radeon Pro Duo and R9 390X GPUs.

+RX470UbuntuGuideForCNv2 - How to setup RX470 bios, drivers and mining in Ubuntu to get 1kH/s for Monero(XMR) with CryptoNight V8 algo.

 VegaUbuntuGuideWithAutoTools - How to setup Vega mining in Ubuntu with 90% automation.
 Essentially the same as VegaUbuntuGuide but after a few manual downloads, run the scripts to setup.

-OptimalRunningSequencesForVegas - Running sequences for maximum hash rate.
+OptimalRunningSequencesForVegas - Vega running sequences for maximum hash rate.

+OptimalRunningSequencesForRX470 - RX470 running sequences for maximum hash rate.

 History - Addition(s) and changes by date.